-Once you begin working, it is a different environment from attending classes.
-You will often have several projects to juggle as well meetings to attend to you.
+Once you begin working after college, you'll often have several projects to juggle as well as meetings to attend.
 Learning to manage your time with classes and work will help you to adapt much more quickly.

 It will also benefit you in learning to deal with people at work.
 There is a difference between working with people in school and working with people at your job.
 These skills will make adjusting to the real world outside of college much easier.

-Many companies begin offering full-time benefits to people if they work 25 hours a week.
-This means you could begin a 401(k), qualify for health insurance and a tuition assistance program while attending college.
-This does depend on the company but think of the advantages of having started your retirement savings before you graduate.
+Many companies offer benefits to people who work part time.
+This means you could begin a 401(k), qualify for health insurance, and possibly even a tuition assistance program while attending college.

 You may also qualify for benefits such as vacation and sick time.
 This can alleviate the stress of working enough hours when you are not feeling well and allow you to take vacations without worrying.
 It may make it easier to manage your time and enjoy yourself in college even though you do need to work.

 - Find a job with a set schedule.
-This makes it easier to plan your classes and your study time.
+This may make it easier to plan your classes and your study time.

 - Consider a job in your field of study to get work experience that will benefit you.

-- Be sure to schedule in time to relax and have fun with your friends.
-It really is important to find balance if you are going to work while in school.
+- Be sure to schedule a time to relax and have fun with your friends.
+It's important to find balance if you are going to work while in school.

 - Be sure to set aside money each month to help cover tuition and other fees.

 How many classes should I take per semester in college while working?

 This question ultimately depends on the workload you think you can handle.
 If you need to retain "full-time student" status for tax benefits, then check with your school to ensure that you meet minimum credit requirements.